Skip to main content

 • SMO 7: International Financial Reporting Standards

-Although the Ministry of Commerce, Industry and Tourism (MCIT) and the Ministry of Finance and Public Credit (MoF) are jointly responsible for setting corporate accounting standards, the INCP actively participates and contributes to the standard-setting process.
-For example, in 2012, it pushed for the adoption of IFRS, which are now the applicable standards in the jurisdiction.
-To facilitate the adoption, it signed and has maintained an agreement with the IFRS Foundation, allowing for the use, publication, and dissemination of IASB standards.
-In turn, the INCP signed an agreement with the Ministry of Commerce, Industry and Tourism so that the government could publish the standards in the Official Gazette making them legally binding.
+For example, in 2012, the INCP supported the adoption of International Financial Reporting Standards (IFRS), which are now the applicable standards in the jurisdiction for relevant entities.
+To facilitate adoption, the INCP signed and has maintained an agreement with the IFRS Foundation, allowing for the use, publication, and dissemination of International Accounting Standards Board (IASB) standards.
+In turn, the INCP signed an agreement with the Ministry of Commerce, Industry and Tourism so that the government could publish the standards in the Official Gazette, making them legally binding.

-To support its members with the implementation of the standards, the INCP reports that it has undertaken several activities such as: providing specialization courses on IFRS and IFRS for Small- and Medium-sized Entities (SMEs), carrying out workshops focusing on specific standards and revisions, and hosting congresses and workshops with regulators covering the standards.
-Additionally, the INCP has signed an agreement with the Association of Chartered Certified Accountants (ACCA) to offer its course and exam on International Financial Reporting.
+To support its members with implementation of the standards, the INCP reports that it has undertaken several activities, including providing specialization courses on IFRS and the International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs), carrying out workshops focused on specific standards and revisions, and hosting congresses and workshops with regulators covering the standards.

 Current Status: Sustain